Greenbloc – UK’s first cement alternative ultra-low carbon concrete block launched in Cambridge

-Greenbloc, powered by Cemfree new low CO2 cement alternative described as construction ‘gamechanger’
+Greenbloc, powered by Cemfree new low carbon concrete alternative to cement described as construction ‘gamechanger’

-The first cement-free ultra-low carbon concrete block has been launched in the UK today which promises up to 73% CO2savings compared to traditional concrete blocks.
+The first cement alternative low to zero carbon concrete block has been launched in the UK today which promises up to 73% CO2savings compared to traditional concrete blocks.

-The new sustainable concrete block, Greenbloc, is being launched by CCP, part of SigmaRoc plc in conjunction with Cemfree.
-Greenbloc is an ultra-low carbon alternative to traditional cement-based concrete blocks and is designed to help reduce the construction industry’s dependency upon cement – the world’s third highest source of man-made CO2 – as a key ingredient in concrete manufacturing.
+Created in Cambridge, the new sustainable low carbon concrete block, Greenbloc, is being launched by CCP, part of SigmaRoc plc in conjunction with Cemfree.
+Greenbloc is an ultra-low carbon alternative to concrete blocks made of Portland cement and is designed to help reduce the construction industry’s dependency upon cement – the world’s third highest source of man-made CO2 – as a key ingredient in concrete manufacturing.

-Greenbloc, which is being made immediately is a high-density load bearing concrete block made from class 1 aggregates and Cemfree – a totally cement-free alternative to conventional concrete.
+Greenbloc, which is being made immediately, is a high-density load bearing nearly zero carbon concrete block made from class 1 aggregates and Cemfree – a totally Portland cement-free alternative to conventional concrete.

-Concrete has long been regarded as a key building material despite the fact that its manufacturing process is one of the world’s largest emitters of CO2.
+Concrete has long been regarded as a key building material despite the fact that its manufacturing process is one of the world’s largest emitters of carbon and CO2.
 CCP’s own figures suggest that, for an average three-bedroom house, OPC accounts for 3,700 kg of CO2.
-In comparison, Greenbloc accounts for just 981 kg of CO2 for the same house, achieved through a saving of 1.0 kg of CO2 per block and adding up to a total saving of 2,700 kg of CO2 per house.
-Data from the National Energy Foundations suggests that switching to Greenbloc is the equivalent of offsetting the electricity emissions on an average three-bedroom house for an entire year.
+In comparison, Greenbloc low carbon concrete accounts for just 981 kg of CO2 for the same house, achieved through a saving of 1.0 kg of CO2 per block and adding up to a total saving of 2,700 kg of CO2 per house.
+Data from the National Energy Foundations suggests that switching to Greenbloc low carbon cement alternative concrete is the equivalent of offsetting the electricity emissions on an average three-bedroom house for an entire year.

-Roddy continues: “As a building material, cement cannot be matched; however it remains the source of about 8% of the world’s carbon dioxide emissions*.
-Greenbloc offers the construction industry a clear path to a more sustainable future, decreasing the carbon footprint of one of its core building products and the projects it is used in.”
+Roddy continues: “As a building material, Portland cement cannot be matched; however it remains the source of about 8% of the world’s carbon dioxide emissions*.
+Greenbloc low-to-zero carbon concrete offers the UK’s construction industry a clear path to a more sustainable future, decreasing the carbon footprint of one of its core building products and the projects it is used in.”